ho-tonym/GraphQL/README.md

 # GraphQL
-Create a fullstack application using GraphQL for learning
+Create a full stack application using GraphQL for learning